Adlink-ROS/neuron_library_example/led_example/README.md

 ros2 run nsdk_example_led led_control_service
 ```
 2. Executor `led_client` calls a request to the `led_client`, and in the request contains 2 or 3 parameters.
-  - Run the gpio_server of this package by using.
+  - Run the led_client of this package by using.
 ```bash
 # Set the brightness of LED
 # For ROSCube-I, LEDs can be set to on(value set 0) or off(value set 1).